keshuaixu/jx-servo-hv5932mg-reverse-engineer-report/README.md

 20170630-5,0
 ```

 Suspected manufacturer: [Sinbad Motor](http://www.sinbad-motor.com/prod_view.aspx?TypeId=27&Id=175&FId=t3:27:3), a Chinese motor manufacturer that makes drop-in Maxon replacements.
 They seem to offer maxon-style customization.
-I couldn't find a datasheet from the their website.
+I couldn't find a datasheet on the their website.
 The product page says the maximum efficiency is 85% (I don't believe it).
 The retail price of the motor is about $10 - $15.

 ### Review

+Pro

-The look and feel of the motor is excellent.
+- The look and feel of the motor are excellent.

+Con

+- Brass bushing instead of ball bearings for the shaft.

 ## Gearbox